 He mentions a number of cases of persecution like the case of a "14-year-old schoolgirl, Codie Stott, asked a teacher if she could sit with another group to do a science project as all the girls with her spoke only Urdu.
 The teacher`s first response, according to Stott, was to scream at her: "It`s racist, you`re going to get done by the police!"
 Upset and terrified, the schoolgirl went outside to calm down.
 The teacher called the police and a few days later, presumably after officialdom had thought the matter over, she was arrested and taken to a police station, where she was fingerprinted and photographed.

 , that threatens to bring this kind of thought control to the United States.

 that the hate crimes bill won`t target thought crime, but only actual crime

 And it`s aso the start of the slippery slope to thought crime.
-(Anyone who doesn`t believe in the "slippery slope” should read this.
+(Anyone who doesn`t believe in the "slippery slope"